anjan1984/CarND_find_lane_lines/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when there is curvature in the road.
+The average function wont be able to fit for the curvature.

-Another shortcoming could be ...
+Another shortcoming could be differnt lighting conditions.
+The houghs transform is tuned for particular images.
+It may not work for different lighting conditions.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to fit polygons instead of straight lines to the lane lines.

-Another potential improvement could be to ...
+Another potential improvement could be to use other filters to robustly detect lane lines.